-- 1. Press down and push the release lever away from the processor to release it from the securing tab. - 2.
-Lift the lever upward to lift the processor cover.
+- 1. Press the release lever down and then push it away from the processor to release it from the securing tab. - 2.
+Extend the release lever completely and open the processor cover.

 CAUTION: When removing the processor, do not touch any of the pins inside the socket or allow any objects to fall on the pins in the socket.